MAKEroanoke/makeroanoke.org/site/content/_posts/2025-09-30-free-maker-mini-leather-carving-class.md

   - fiber-arts
   - leather
 excerpt: MAKE Roanoke is pleased to offer another session in our series of FREE short classes we're calling Maker Minis!
-This one is a Leather Carving class.
+This one is a Leather Carving class on October 11 at 1 PM.
 thumbnail: /assets/images/2025-10-11-leather-maker-mini.png
 location: 128 Albemarle Ave SE Unit B, Roanoke, VA 24013
 published: "true"